Map

 Old Sarum Airfield, north of the city centre, is home to a variety of aviation-based businesses, including flying schools and the APT Charitable Trust for disabled flyers.

 The city's theatre is the Salisbury Playhouse.
-The City Hall is an entertainment venue and hosts comedy, musical performances (including those by the resident Musical Theatre Salisbury) as well as seminars and conventions.
+The City Hall is an entertainment venue and hosts comedy, musical performances (including those by the resident Musical Theatre Salisbury), as well as seminars and conventions.
 Salisbury Arts Centre, housed in a redundant church, has exhibitions and workshops.

 Salisbury is well-supplied with pubs.
-The Haunch of Venison, overlooking the Poultry Cross, operates from a 14th-century building; one of its attractions is a cast of a mummified hand, supposedly severed during a game of cards.[91]
+The Haunch of Venison, overlooking the Poultry Cross, operates from a 14th-century building; one of its attractions is a cast of a mummified hand, supposedly severed during a game of cards.[90]
 The Rai d’Or has original deeds dating from 1292.
-It was the home of Agnes Bottenham, who used the profits of the tavern to found Trinity Hospital next door in circa 1380.
+It was the home of Agnes Bottenham, who used the profits of the tavern to found Trinity Hospital next door in c.
+1380.

 Notable people